djtm/syncthing-docker-scratch/README.md

 tuned for minimum impact on the running system.
 You can add syncthing parameters to the end of the script, e.g. `bash run.sh -help`.

-### Beta builds
+### Beta builds and tags

 While the current version is always tagged with the `:latest` flag, the current beta version is tagged as `:beta`.
 This should allow for easy beta testing with your scripts.
 Please note binaries are rarely released for beta versions.
+New major versions are not tagged `:latest` for a while.
+They are available under the major version tag first, e.g. `:0.13`.
+Later, `0.13` will be tagged `:latest` and `0.12` will only be available as `:0.12(.x)`.
+If you want to be sure you can determin the upgrade to a major version please use the current major version tag in your run script.

 ### rkt